-Here are a few ideas if you are going to install a floating wood floor in your home.
+Here are a few ideas if you are going to try Installing a Floating Wood Floor in your home.

 The first thing to do is to measure your rooms.
 Measure the length and the width then multiply these two figures to give you the total square feet of your room.
 After this it is advisable to add about ten percent more for waste.
 Then you can order the amount of floating floor for your dimensions.

 Depending on the company that made your wood flooring there may be a little different instructions from each maker.
 Is best to read what is recommended on the packages for your flooring.
 Usually most floating floor boards are tongue and grove with the ends having to snap lock together.
 When starting the tongue of your board often goes against the wall, and the joints need to be staggered for each row.

 The tools you can use for this project are a tape measure, utility knife, jigsaw, chalk line, chisels, and miter saw for new mouldings and cutting.
 Also a multi tool works very well on the door jambs, and a tapping block and pull bar to keep some of the boards tight fitting.

 To get your room ready the first thing is to move all the furniture out, then remove the baseboards.
 Next you will need to take a piece of the new flooring plus the underlay and use it to mark where the door jambs need to be cut.
 This is because the flooring will go under the door jambs as there is no moulding to cover them there.

 Now before beginning the floor I usually measure the width of room so that we don’t end up with a small piece on one side, and a full width on the other.
 If your worried about your measurements you can lay out a row of boards across the room to find what you have on both sides.
 If your walls are a little crooked you can chalk a line to keep your first row straight.